tiefpunkt/contrib/phpauth/README.md

 Checks password against DB saved one.

+This is derivative work based on the original php-pbkdf2 - https://defuse.ca/php-pbkdf2.htm

+I have no claim for original work - I've just modified the code to provide password HASHes compatable with mosquitto-auth-plug.

 ```
 The following code is a PBKDF2 implementation in PHP.
-It is in the public domain, so feel free to use it for any purpose whatsoever.
-It complies with the PBKDF2 test vectors in RFC 6070.
-Performance improvements to the original code were provided by variations-of-shadow.com.
+It is in the public domain,
+so feel free to use it for any purpose whatsoever.
+It complies with the PBKDF2 test
+vectors in RFC 6070.
+Performance improvements to the original code were provided by
+variations-of-shadow.com.
 ```